codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

 --- | --- | ---
 FCI_CERTIFICATE | Put your signing certificate here  | certificate_credentials
 FCI_CERTIFICATE_PASSWORD | Put the certificate password here if it is password-protected | certificate_credentials
-FCI_PROVISIONING_PROFILE | Put your provisioning profile here | appstore_credentials
+FCI_PROVISIONING_PROFILE | Put your provisioning profile here | certificate_credentials

 Add the group in your `codemagic.yaml` to access the variables: